 The Angel (2018, Netflix)

-What motivates a man to betray his country?
 An Egyptian codenamed Angel spies for Mossad in the midst of turmoil in the Middle East.
 Is Angel a man agitating for peace or a power-hungry double agent?
 The film stars Tunisian-Dutch actor Marwan Kenzari as Egyptian diplomat Ashraf Marwan, the president's son-in-law.

 Official Secrets (2019, Amazon Prime & Hulu)